Brief Description

 Acceptable Specimen Type(s)

-Private - Private drinking water supplies (well water) is conducted in circumstances where public health is threatened.
-Must be submitted by an Environmental Public Health Specialist or Environmental Specialist employed by a Public Health Agency for all drinking water supply analysis.
+Private water source - Private drinking water testing (e.g. well water, spring water, cistern water) is conducted in circumstances where public health could be at risk.
+Water samples must be submitted by an Environmental Public Health Specialist, Lead Assessor, or Environmental Specialist employed by a Public Health Agency.

-In instances where private drinking water supply testing is requested but public health is not impacted, testing should be conducted by private laboratories.
-For a list of private laboratories that are certified by the Missouri Department of Natural Resources (MODNR) to conduct drinking water analysis, please contact MODNR Public Drinking Water Program at 573-751-5331.
+In instances where private drinking water testing is desired but public health is not impacted, testing should be conducted by a private laboratory.
+For a list of private laboratories that are certified by the Missouri Department of Natural Resources (DNR) to conduct drinking water analysis, please contact DNR Public Drinking Water Program at 573-751-5331.

 Test Request Form(s)